alf45tar/PedalinoMini/README.md

 New features and bug corrections will be released to this public repository when one of the following goals is met (whichever come first):

-- **10 new sponsors**
+- **40 active sponsors**

   _Select the level of sponsorship which best fit to you.
 Sponsorship starts from $1 per month._

-  >Goal is 44 sponsors in total.
-Starting point is 34 sponsors as of February 26th, 2022.
+  >Goal is 40 active sponsors.
+Starting point is 30 active sponsors as of August 2nd, 2022.

 - **Double the stars**